 As a new beginner, this was a little daunting for me but I asked the locals and the local outdoor shops for any tips and I was delighted with all the tips and tricks that I gathered.

-Once you have selected your route get a map, one of my favorites for my local area in the or the All Trails App which is very helpful in giving details of your route with time, distance, elevation, recommended sightseeing tips.
+Once you have selected your route get a map, one of my favorites for my local area in the or the All Trails App which is very helpful in giving details of your route with time, distance, elevation, and recommended sightseeing tips.

 Once you have decided on the route/trail it is now time to plan.
 Pick the day, check the weather, and gather your friends.